bing188025/mm/README.md

 # README

-This file was auto-updated on 2025-10-31 16:07:14 UTC.
+This file was auto-updated on 2025-10-31 16:07:42 UTC.

-feat: implement file upload with GraphQL integration The implementation follows best practices and coding standards.
-Added e2e tests for API gateway.
-This update includes comprehensive testing and ...
+feat: implement reporting module with JWT integration This update includes comprehensive testing and documentation.
+The refactoring improves code readability and maintainability.

 Changes were made by Auto PR Bot to demonstrate automated updates, PR creation, and merging.